Metrics

 The instrument kind is one of the following:

-• Gauge: Measures a current value at the time it is read.
+- Gauge: Measures a current value at the time it is read.
 An example would be the fuel gauge in a vehicle.
-Gauges are asynchronous.
+Gauges are synchronous.

 For more on synchronous and asynchronous instruments, and which kind is best suited for your use case, see Supplementary Guidelines.